score-partners/score.partners/index.md

 This is the documentation for the EU Interreg North Sea Region SCORE partners.

+## What are the tools

+### Website

+Homepage for the world to learn about SCORE

+### For Partners

+All the information you need to participate in SCORE (incl index, guides, status, workflow)

+### Community forum

+Place to communicate with each other

+### Files: Google Drive

+Place to save deliverables and project management documents

+### Trello

+(Currently not used)

+### Code GitHub
+Place to develop and share code

+### Gitter chat
+(to be removed)

+### Project management sheet
+Place to keep track of work packages deliverables, reporting targets and timelines

 ## Where you can find

 * [Dates & times for SCORE general meetings and teleconferences](https://drive.google.com/drive/folders/1Az0HaQP5zGSIk1jlsftmITsSJWb5ntN4)